genelet/godbi/README.md

 }
 ```

-The behavior of next pages is usually parsed from JSON.
-Here is example.
-Assuming there are two tables, one for family and the other for children,
-corresponding to two models `ta` and `tb` respectively.
+How it works?
+Assume there are two tables, one for family and the other for children, corresponding to two models `ta` and `tb` respectively.

-Everytime when we run a RESTful action on `ta`, we always trigger a similiar action on `tb`: when we list the family name, we want to show all children under the familiy name as well.
+When we *GET* the family name, we want to show all children under the familiy name as well.
 Technically, it means that running `Topics` on `ta` will trigger `Topics` on `tb`, constrained by the association of family's ID in both the tables.
 The same is true for
 `Edit` and `Insert`.
 So for the family model, its `Nextpages` will look like
 ```json
 {